» Law Enforcement Program Home «

 Students can begin general education requirements any semester.
 Program-related or professional courses are sequential, thus, preplanning with the program advisor is strongly encouraged.

-The Associate in Science Law Enforcement degree satisfies two goals.
-The first is that the program prepares you for a career in law enforcement which may include a position with the police, sheriff’s office, state patrol or conservation office.
-Secondly, the program will provide you with excellent transfer opportunities should a student decide to pursue a bachelor’s degree.
+The Associate in Science Law Enforcement degree, Associate in Applied Science degree and the Certificate program satisfies requirements to become MN POST Board Exam eligible.
+The programs prepare you for a career in law enforcement which may include a position with the police, sheriff’s office, state patrol or conservation office.
+Secondly, the Associate in Science degree program will provide you with excellent transfer opportunities should a student decide to pursue a bachelor’s degree

 RCTC’s Law Enforcement program is accredited by the Minnesota Peace Officers Standards and Training Board.